phetsims/graphing-lines/doc/implementation-notes.md

   Slope, Slope-Intercept, and Point-Slope

 Terminology:
-- "manipulators" are the spheres on the graph that the user drags to change some property of a line
+- _manipulators_ are the spheres on the graph that the user drags to change some property of a line
-- "challenges" are the individual problems that the user tries to solve
+- _challenges_ are the individual problems that the user tries to solve
-- a "game" is a collection of challenges
+- a _game_ is a collection of challenges

 Property<T> is used throughout the model and view for storage of properties and notification of changes.
 The sim has both model-specific properties (found throughout the model) and view-specific properties